 There are ways to get close and personal and take candid street photographs without disrespecting people.
 And being candid and respectful to others can offer great experiences and teach you a thing or two about relationships.

 But sometimes even if you do everything right you might still encounter conflict, someone that asks you to not take photos of them, or even ask you to delete the photo you just took of them.

 I mentioned this in my everyday carry video, but I always carry my sample photo book with me and show it to people that ask me why did I take their photo, or ask me to delete it.
 You can watch the EDC video right here:

 More often than not, people feel reassured when I show them my work, they feel relieved that I'm not a psycho or a pervert taking photos of them and suddenly it becomes a positive experience, they compliment my photos or ask me about the places I've been, etc.

 And you are completely missing the point if your only intention is to behave as disrespectfully as possible and be that creepy person shoving cameras on people's faces.

 You Haven't Mastered The Technical Aspects

 This is the most common topic you see in videos and articles about photography, and although I don't necessarily like how they always focus on just one thing, like composition, for example, there's no way around it, the technical aspects are important.

 Let's think about this for a moment, in street photography, you don't control the weather, the lighting, the people, your subjects or their actions, you can't conjure great moments out of thin air, the only thing you can control is your settings and your knowledge of the craft.

 And mastering the technical aspects allows you to make decisions, take control, and most important of all, capture the moment.
 That's why we are doing this, to begin with.

-I've made a video about my most important aspects of street photography, and you can watch it right here:
+I've made a video about the most important aspects of street photography, and you can watch it right here: